Framework Diagram v3

 The pipeline has two points of leverage, operating at different levels.

-Intervention 1 — Question the value (pre-condition): "What's wrong with not understanding?"
+Intervention 1 — Question the value (Foundation 2): "What's wrong with not understanding?"
 This targets the charge on the event before the pipeline starts.
 The charge was never argued — it was installed and held by silence.
 When questioned directly, the mind finds no justification.
 The charge collapses.
 No charge means no fuel.
 The pipeline doesn't get blocked — it becomes unnecessary.
 This works even mid-pipeline, because it doesn't require observing the sequence.
 It just requires questioning the value.

 The first intervention removes the fuel.
 The second reveals the mechanism.
 Either is sufficient.
 Together they leave the pipeline with nothing to work with and nothing to hide behind.